-The course will be: Start - W - L - W - Finish
+The course will be: Start - W - Gs/Gp - W - Finish

 7.3 Mark W shall be rounded to starboard.
 Boats shall pass between gate marks from the direction of previous mark.
 In the event one gate mark is missing, the remaining mark shall be rounded to starboard.
+While boats are on the first half of the downwind leg, the gate or finish line may be adjusted without signaling a course change.
+This changes RRS 33.